delapuente/jquery.tr/README.md

 Alternatively, you may give an other dictionary when calling `$.tr.translator` which will be used instead of the global dictionary.

-You may also use a hierarchy of dictionaries, by giving the keys to `$.tr.transaltor`.
+You may also use a hierarchy of dictionaries, by giving the keys to `$.tr.translator`.

 Note that you may still use AJAX to retrieve the dictionary, but the plugin itself does not rely on AJAX to translate (it's not its goal).